olywoolsey/Notes/Semester3/COMP2211-OperatingSystems/Paging.md

 - Multi-Level Page Tables: Typically involves two or more levels (e.g., two-level paging,three-level paging).
 - Reduced Memory Usage: Only the needed parts of the page table are in memory,reducing the total memory footprint
 ### Hashed Page Tables
+- Hashing Mechanism: Uses a hash table to store page table entries, enabling faster access.
+- Handling Large Address Spaces: Ideal for handling large address spaces in64-bit architectures.
+- Collision Resolution: Handles collisions using techniques like linked lists.
+- Efficient Search Time: Offers efficient search time for page numbers,especially in sparse address spaces
 ### Inverted Page Tables
+- Single Entry Per Frame: Contains one entry for each frame of physical memory, unlike traditional page tables.
+- Reduced Memory Size: Significantly reduces the size of the page table for large memory systems.
+- Page Number as Key: Uses the page number as a key into the table to find the corresponding frame.
+- Supports Large Physical Memory: Particularly efficient for systems with large physical memory.